fire774/Pieray-bot/README.md

 Since previous world files are not automatically deleted, if you don't have a great computer I don't recommend leaving this running for several hours at a time because world creation can become laggy and inconsistent after a few hundred resets.

 If you run into a problem please let me know, code is prone to bugs.

+# Update log
+version 1.1 (03-29-2021): Filtering for chests and blacksmiths is now optional, they're no longer hard coded into the Pieray bot.
+Added option of SIMPLE_RESET which only resets the world once, it does not search for anything.
+Default delay set to 70ms, as recommended by the mods.